The Iowa fiasco rings the death knell of a failed 50-year experiment

 The Iowa caucuses are monumentally important in the selection of presidential candidates in the United States.
 The question we have to ask is, Why?
 As this goes to press, only partial results have been released so far by the Iowa Democratic party.
-Most blame falls on the Iowa Democratic Party and a software company called Shadow.
+Most blame falls on the Iowa Democratic party and a software company called Shadow.
 Shadow made the disastrous app that failed to provide the promised instantaneous caucus results.
 Then, the party's backup system, a tried-and-true phone bank that has served the caucus process for half a century, proved to be insufficient for the volume of precincts desperately trying to call in their results.

 Technical snafus notwithstanding, the fundamental question is why two almost entirely white states -- Iowa, along with New Hampshire with its first-in-the-nation primary status -- are allowed to have such a disproportionate influence over who the two major parties nominate for president.

-The Democracy Now! news hour sparked the most recent incarnation of this debate during a presidential forum on environmental justice we co-hosted, held last November at South Carolina State University, an HBCU (historically black college or university) in Orangeburg, S.C.
+The Democracy Now! news hour sparked the most recent incarnation of this debate during a presidential forum on environmental justice we co-hosted, held last November at South Carolina State University, an HBCU (historically Black college or university) in Orangeburg, S.C.
 Here is the exchange that was the first time a major 2020 Democratic candidate was asked to comment on the nomination processes' racial disparity:

 AMY GOODMAN: Senator Warren … speaking about racial injustice, do you think the order of the primary states should change?
 You have Iowa and New Hampshire --